SelimHorri/project-tracking-system-backend-app/README.md

 ### Testing Goal

-Verify that the function returns a `ProjectCommitInfoDTO` object when a matching record is found in the repository, and throws an `ObjectNotFoundException` when no matching record is found.
+Ensure that function must returns the details of `Location` when provided a exit Location object.
+Vice versa, it will throw an ObjectNotFoundException

 ### Information